Ranketh2004/Data-Warehousing-and-Business-Intelligence-Project/README.md

 ## 📚 Documentation

-For a deeper understanding, refer to the documentation in the `/documents` folder:
+For a deeper understanding, refer to the documentation in the `/Documents` folder:

-- 📄 `assignment_1.pdf` – Initial project scope and planning
+- 📄 `assignment_1.pdf` – Detailed implementation of the ETL processes
-- 📄 `assignment_2.pdf` – Detailed implementation and results
+- 📄 `assignment_2.pdf` – Detailed implementation of Cube development, OLAP operations and PowerBI reports.

 ---